Finite group actions on abelian groups of finite Morley rank: A more technical introduction

-This text focuses on the following problem which naturally arises in \cite{berkman-borovik}.
+Our paper starts with a discussion of the following problem, which naturally arises in \cite{berkman-borovik}.

-\begin{problem} Given a finite group $G$, find good lower bounds for the Morley ranks of faithful smoothly irreducible $G$-modules of fixed positive characteristic $p$. \end{problem}
+\begin{problem} Given a finite group $X$, find good lower bounds for the Morley ranks of faithful smooth $X$-modules of fixed positive characteristic $p$. \end{problem}

-The principal result of the paper, Theorem \ref{th:lower bound} below, reduces Problem \ref{prob:lower bound} to a similar question about the minimal degree of faithful finite dimensional linear representations of the group $G$ over an algebraically closed field of characteristic $p$, the latter having been studied in the finite group theory for quite a while \cite{Dickson1908,Landazuri-Seitz1974, Wagner1976, Wagner1977}.
+The first result of the paper, Theorem \ref{th:lower bound} below, reduces Problem \ref{prob:lower bound} to a similar question about the minimal degree of faithful finite dimensional linear representations of the group $X$ over an algebraically closed field of characteristic $p$, the latter having been studied in finite group theory for quite some time \cite{Dickson1908,Landazuri-Seitz1974, Wagner1976, Wagner1977}.

-Let $G$ be a finite group and $p$ a prime number.
-We introduce two parameters characterising its size and complexity. \bi \item $d_p(G)$ is the minimal degree of a faithful linear representation of $G$ over the algebraically closed field $\overline{\bF_p}$. \item $r_p(G)$ is the minimal Morley rank of an infinite elementary abelian $p$-group $V$ of finite Morley rank such that $G$ acts on $V$ faithfully, definably, and smoothly irreducibly. \ei
+Let $X$ be a finite group and $p$ a prime number.
+We introduce two parameters characterising its size and complexity. \bi \item $d_p(X)$ is the minimal degree of a faithful linear representation of $X$ over the algebraically closed field $\overline{\bF_p}$. \item $r_p(X)$ is the minimal Morley rank of an infinite elementary abelian $p$-group $V$ of finite Morley rank such that $X$ acts on $V$ faithfully, definably, and smoothly. \ei